-Toggle navigation Energy Northwest / Energy Projects / Horn Rapids Solar, Storage & Training Project Horn Rapids Solar, Storage & Training Project Rollup Image Page Content Large-Scale Solar The Horn Rapids Solar, Storage & Training Project in Richland provides Washington state its first opportunity to integrate a utility-scale solar and storage facility into its clean mix of hydro, nuclear and wind resources.
+Toggle navigation Energy Northwest / Energy Projects / Horn Rapids Solar, Storage & Training Project Horn Rapids Solar, Storage & Training Project Rollup Image Page Content Large-Scale Solar + Storage The Horn Rapids Solar, Storage & Training Project in Richland provides Washington state its first opportunity to integrate a utility-scale solar and storage facility into its clean mix of hydro, nuclear and wind resources.
 This facility combines solar generation with battery storage and technician training.
 The site is just north of Richland, on land owned by the International Brotherhood of Electrical Workers.
-The 20 acre project is a 4-megawatt direct current solar generating array of photovoltaic panels that will provide enough energy to power about 600 Richland homes.
-The project will also include a 1-MW/4MWh battery energy storage system and serve as a training ground for solar and battery technicians throughout the nation.
-The combination of photovoltaic solar with battery storage will provide a predictable, renewable generating resource.
-In September 2018, the City of Richland agreed to be the power off-taker of the project.
-Final approval of the project and participants agreement was granted by the Energy Northwest board of directors and executive board in October 2018.Construction & Costs Energy Northwest's portion of the project is $6.5 million, with a $3 million grant from the state Department of Commerce' Clean Energy Fund.
-Construction began in February 2020 and completed in the fall of 2020.
+The 20 acre project is a 4-megawatt direct current solar generating array of photovoltaic panels that can provide enough energy to power about 600 Richland homes.
+The project also includes a 1-MW/4MWh battery energy storage system and serves as a training ground for solar and battery technicians throughout the nation.
+The combination of photovoltaic solar with battery storage makes for a predictable, renewable generating resource.
+History The $6½ million storage project received a $3 million assist in 2017 from the state’s Clean Energy Fund, managed by the Department of Commerce.In September 2018, the City of Richland agreed to be the power off-taker of the project.
+Final approval of the project and participants agreement was granted by the Energy Northwest board of directors and executive board in October 2018.Construction began in February 2020 and completed in the fall of 2020.
 The project energized in November 2020.
-Solar Generation Tucci Energy Services, a Seattle-based woman-owned energy corporation, owns and operated the 4-megawatt solar portion of the project.
-Power from the project will supply the battery system and, through interconnection with the city of Richland’s energy distribution system, will be a source of energy for local loads.
-Energy Storage Energy Northwest will own and operate the co-located battery storage system.
-The system will smooth the solar output, shift off-peak solar energy generation to times when the energy is needed, and help reduce peak energy demand.
+Solar Generation Tucci Energy Services, a Seattle-based woman-owned energy corporation, owns and operates the 4-megawatt solar portion of the project.
+Power from the project supplies the battery system and, through interconnection with the city of Richland’s energy distribution system, is a source of energy for local loads.
+Energy Storage Energy Northwest owns and operates the co-located battery storage system.
+The system smoothes the solar output, shifts off-peak solar energy generation to times when the energy is needed, and helps reduce peak energy demand.
 The 1MW/4 MWhr system has the capability to power about 150 homes for four hours.
 Professional Training Adjacent to the project is a training center for solar and battery storage technicians.
 Training will cover plant construction, operations, maintenance, and safety and hazard prevention.
-Hundreds of workers from throughout the United States are expected to train annually in the program.
-National Research Pacific Northwest National Laboratory will monitor and analyze data from the project to evaluate the financial benefits of incorporating battery energy storage in order to develop improved battery designs and advanced tools for incorporating intermittent renewables onto the grid more reliably and economically.
-Last updated: November 2020 Recent news New energy project powers up in Richland Triple-threat solar farm already powering up in Tri-Cities Solar and battery project goes online to provide power for Richland Watch time lapse video #1 Watch time lapse video #2 Quick Facts Solar: 4 megawatts Battery Storage: 1-megawatt/4-megawatt-hour system Location: Richland, Wash.
+National Research Pacific Northwest National Laboratory monitors and analyzes data from the project to evaluate the financial benefits of incorporating battery energy storage in order to develop improved battery designs and advanced tools for incorporating intermittent renewables onto the grid more reliably and economically.
+Last updated: May 2021 Recent news New energy project powers up in Richland Triple-threat solar farm already powering up in Tri-Cities Solar and battery project goes online to provide power for Richland Watch time lapse video #1 Watch time lapse video #2 Quick Facts Solar: 4 megawatts Battery Storage: 1-megawatt/4-megawatt-hour system Location: Richland, Wash.